 2. Metal Zippers

 Metal zippers have metal teeth (Is that a surprise?)
-The teeth generally come in different metallic colors such as brass, gold and nickel.
+These types of zipper have teeth that generally come in different metallic colors such as brass, gold and nickel.
 I love the look of a brightly colored metal zipper with gold teeth.

 Metal zippers can also be shortened if necessary but it takes a little more time than nylon zippers and involves using pliers.
 Here is a tutorial on how to shorten metal zippers.